MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/uwp-integration.md

 1. You can either create a new PlayFab account using your Windows Hello credentials.
 2. You can link Windows Hello credentials to your existing PlayFab account.

-Which one you use depends on whether Windows Hello is your primary authentication, or not.
+Which one you use depends on whether Windows Hello is your primary authentication or not.

 ### Creating a new account with Windows credentials

-Before you can begin this process, you need ask the user for their username in Windows.
+Before you can begin this process, you need to ask the user for their username in Windows.

 Then you can follow these steps:

-1. Call [KeyCredentialManager.RequestCreateAsync](https://docs.microsoft.com/en-us/uwp/api/windows.security.credentials.keycredentialmanager) to generate a new public key for this user.
+1. Call [KeyCredentialManager.RequestCreateAsync](https://docs.microsoft.com/en-us/uwp/api/windows.security.credentials.keycredentialmanager), to generate a new public key for this user.
-2. Call [CryptographicBuffer.EncodeToBase64String](https://docs.microsoft.com/en-us/uwp/api/Windows.Security.Cryptography.CryptographicBuffer#Windows_Security_Cryptography_CryptographicBuffer_EncodeToBase64String_Windows_Storage_Streams_IBuffer_) to convert the IBuffer from above to a string.
+2. Call [CryptographicBuffer.EncodeToBase64String](https://docs.microsoft.com/en-us/uwp/api/Windows.Security.Cryptography.CryptographicBuffer#Windows_Security_Cryptography_CryptographicBuffer_EncodeToBase64String_Windows_Storage_Streams_IBuffer_), to convert the IBuffer from above to a string.
-3. Call [PlayFabClientAPI.RegisterWithWindowsHello](xref:titleid.playfabapi.com.client.authentication.registerwithwindowshello) with the following required parameters:
+3. Call [PlayFabClientAPI.RegisterWithWindowsHello](xref:titleid.playfabapi.com.client.authentication.registerwithwindowshello), with the following required parameters:
-   - The Windows Username.
+   - The Windows username.
    - The Base 64-encoded public key from above.
 4. Assuming the register was successful, the player will now be logged in.
 You will get back a session token that you can use to authenticate the player with all other PlayFab APIs.
-5. Also, you can now use [HashAlgorithmProvider.OpenAlgorithm(HashAlgorithmNames.Sha256)](https://docs.microsoft.com/en-us/uwp/api/windows.security.cryptography.core.hashalgorithmprovider#Windows_Security_Cryptography_Core_HashAlgorithmProvider_OpenAlgorithm_System_String_) to create a hash provider and hash the public key by calling [hashProvider.HashData(publicKey)](https://docs.microsoft.com/en-us/uwp/api/windows.security.cryptography.core.hashalgorithmprovider#Windows_Security_Cryptography_Core_HashAlgorithmProvider_HashData_Windows_Storage_Streams_IBuffer_).
+5. Also, you can now use [HashAlgorithmProvider.OpenAlgorithm(HashAlgorithmNames.Sha256)](https://docs.microsoft.com/en-us/uwp/api/windows.security.cryptography.core.hashalgorithmprovider#Windows_Security_Cryptography_Core_HashAlgorithmProvider_OpenAlgorithm_System_String_) to create a hash provider, and hash the public key by calling [hashProvider.HashData(publicKey)](https://docs.microsoft.com/en-us/uwp/api/windows.security.cryptography.core.hashalgorithmprovider#Windows_Security_Cryptography_Core_HashAlgorithmProvider_HashData_Windows_Storage_Streams_IBuffer_).
 6. Convert the hashed public key to a Base 64-encoded string [(CryptographicBuffer.EncodeToBase64String(publicKeyHash))](https://docs.microsoft.com/en-us/uwp/api/Windows.Security.Cryptography.CryptographicBuffer#Windows_Security_Cryptography_CryptographicBuffer_EncodeToBase64String_Windows_Storage_Streams_IBuffer_) and store this string and the username in the application settings.
 (ApplicationData.Current.LocalSettings.Values["publicKeyHint"]).
 This public key hint is used to log back in.
-7. The username should also be stored in the user's local settings as well for simpler login.
+7. The username should also be stored in the user's local settings, as well for simpler login.

 ### Linking Windows credentials to an existing PlayFab account

 The process for linking Windows credentials to an existing PlayFab account is very similar.
 The differences are:

 1. First, you must already be logged into a PlayFab account.
 Typically this is done anonymously, using an insecure, device ID.
-2. Then, follow the steps in the previous section, but use [LinkWindowsHello](xref:titleid.playfabapi.com.client.accountmanagement.linkwindowshello) instead of **RegisterWithWindowsHello**.
+2. Then, follow the steps in the previous section, but use [LinkWindowsHello](xref:titleid.playfabapi.com.client.accountmanagement.linkwindowshello) instead of `RegisterWithWindowsHello`.
 3. Now the user can login with Windows credentials in the future and access or recover their PlayFab account.

 ## Logging in the Player via Windows Hello